 Finnish citizenship can be acquired by birth, on the basis of the parents’ citizenship, by application or by declaration.

-The authorities cooperate in the fight against illegal immigration, illegal residence, human trafficking and other cross-border crime.
+The authorities cooperate in combating irregular entry and stay, human trafficking and other cross-border crime.